-Dr. Ofen is an Assistant Professor in the Department of Psychology and a faculty member in the Institute of Gerontology and the Merrill Palmer Skillman Institute.
+Dr. Ofen is an Associate Professor in the Department of Psychology and a faculty member in the Institute of Gerontology and the Merrill Palmer Skillman Institute.
 She also serves as a faculty member at the Translational Neuroscience Program at the School of Medicine.

 Dr. Ofen investigates structural and functional brain development across a wide age range of typically developing children and adults.
 Using tests of cognitive abilities combined with neuroimaging techniques, Dr. Ofen probes how brain structure and function shape human cognitive functioning across development.
 She focuses on individual differences as expressed through behavior and biological measures (e.g., brain measures, genetic polymorphism).
-In particular, she has worked to explore the structure and function of the hippocampus, a crucial brain structure for learning and memory that is altered in a number of psychiatric disorders with a neurodevelopmental basis.
+She has worked to explore the structure and function of the hippocampus, a crucial brain structure for learning and memory that is altered in several psychiatric disorders with a neurodevelopmental basis.
 She is also using cutting edge methodology to investigate the neuronal activity that supports memory in pediatric epilepsy patients, and extending her research of typical developing children to study atypical populations (such as individuals prematurely born).
 Dr. Ofen is also interested in exploring how new insights gained from developmental cognitive neuroscience can result in practical implication in education.

 - M.Sc., Neuroscience, Weizmann Institute of Science, 1998